· ·

 Using routines is a great way to calm chaos, and help you accomplish your daily tasks without getting overwhelmed.
 It’s a great option for homeschoolers since we sometimes struggle to focus on what to do and when.

 Good daily routines help us recognize our priorities and give us a reference point for our days.
-Keep reading to see how to create your own basic routine and download the daily schedule template.
+Keep reading to see how to create your own basic routine, too.

 Why Do Daily Routines Matter?